Shy/ti4.nyc-website/README.md

 ![Set env_vars](./images_readme/env_vars.png)

-Next in the advanced build settings add the environment variables for the `spaceId`,`accessToken`, and `host` to the variables created in the previous step.
+Next in the advanced build settings add the environment variables for the `spaceId`,`accessToken`, and `host` using the variables created in the previous step.
 Once that's done hit deploy and Netlify will deploy a new site for you.

 ![Get webhook URL](./images_readme/webhooknetlify.jpg)